All the following resources are delivered free within New Zealand.

-A new selection of kaupapa Māori resources which include indigenous Māori concepts, visual imagery and language that is familiar and can resonate with many whānau, hapū, iwi and Māori communities.
+A selection of kaupapa Māori resources which include indigenous Māori concepts, visual imagery and language that is familiar and can resonate with many whānau, hapū, iwi and Māori communities.
 Resources are for the general public, health provider services, and hospitals.
-See He Ūpoko Tapu Stroke Prevention page for more information and pdf downloads
+See He Ūpoko Tapu Stroke Prevention page for more information or pdf downloads below:

 Pacific language resources

-Information about stroke in Cook Islands, Samoan and Tongan languages.
-Click on the images to download:
+Information (pdf) about stroke in Cook Islands, Samoan and Tongan languages:

 Chinese language resources

-Three leaflets are available in modern Chinese in PDF format: a basic leaflet on preventing stroke; a translation of Information for family, whanau and friends; and a translation of What is a TIA.
-Click the links below to download them.
-You will require Adobe Acrobat Reader to view the file and this is installed on most computers.
+Three leaflets (pdf) are available in modern Chinese in PDF format: a basic leaflet on preventing stroke; a translation of Information for family, whanau and friends; and a translation of What is a TIA.

 Health Stroke Navigator